privacyidea/privacyidea/doc/configuration/tokenconfig/yubico.rst

    *Configure the Yubico Cloud mode*

-To contact the Yubico Cloud service you need to get an API key and a Client ID from Yubico and enter these here in the config dialog.
-In that case you can leave the Yubico URL blank and privacyIDEA will use the Yubico servers.
+To contact the Yubico Cloud service, you need to get an API key and a Client ID from Yubico and enter them here in the config dialog.
+In that case, you can leave the Yubico URL blank and privacyIDEA will use the Yubico servers.

 You can use another validation host, e.g. a self hosted validation server.